IMPROVE DATA INTEGRITY AND PROTECTION

 Mix Drive Sizes without Reformatting!

-As a StorONE S1:Enterprise Platform customer expands their capacity, they can immediately use the highest capacity drives available to them without changing volume or RAID configurations. vRAID will automatically start to redistribute data to the new drives, ensuring the customer enjoys every drive's full capacity.
+As a StorONE Storage Engine customer expands their capacity, they can immediately use the highest capacity drives available to them without changing volume or RAID configurations. vRAID will automatically start to redistribute data to the new drives, ensuring the customer enjoys every drive's full capacity.

 Full Application Performance During Recovery!